melby-md/melby-md.github.io/content/blog/mod11.md

 Ta-dah, a register with the result of the multiplication of each byte.
 Now we need to sum it all into one integer.
-First use `_mm_sad_epu8` which subtracts 8 bit numbers, then add each consecutive 8 numbers into a 16 bit number, I used a zeored register beacuse I am only interested in the addition in the end (weirdly enough).
+First use `_mm_sad_epu8` which subtracts 8 bit numbers, then add each consecutive 8 numbers into a 16 bit number, I used a zeroed register beacuse I am only interested in the addition in the end (weirdly enough).

 ```